-In this Resource Sheet, the public health model is applied to the Australian child welfare and child protection system to explore how the service system responds to child abuse and neglect.
+In this sheet, the public health model is applied to the Australian child welfare and child protection system to explore how the service system responds to child abuse and neglect.
 The model is a prominent theory applied in critical appraisals and strategic planning for the sector (Council of Australian Governments [CoAG], 2009; Scott, 2006).
 For example, the National Framework for Protecting Australia’s Children 2009–2020 (CoAG, 2009) is based on the public health model.
-This Resource Sheet concludes with a discussion of the utility of the model for identifying service needs and directions.
+This sheet concludes with a discussion of the utility of the model for identifying service needs and directions.

 Source: Adapted from Bromfield & Holzer, 2008.